What is the FAFSA?

 - Have a high school diploma or a GED (general equivalency diploma)

 - Not be in default on any Title IV loans (examples: Federal Perkins Loan, Federal Direct Stafford Loan, Federal Parent PLUS Loan, Federal Grad PLUS Loan) or owe a refund or repayment on educational funds received at any institution

 - Be registered with the Selective Service, if required

 - Enroll in and maintain at least a half-time class load at UNT Dallas and demonstrate satisfactory academic progress

 Note: Visiting students are not eligible to receive financial aid.

-Your PIN can be used electronically to sign your FAFSA application, which will decrease the processing time for your aid.
-You can also use your PIN to make online corrections to your FAFSA, access your Student Aid Report (SAR), sign the Master Promissory Note for a federal student loan and access your federal student aid records online, including your student loan history information on the National Student Loan Data System (NSLDS).
+Your FSA ID can be used electronically to sign your FAFSA application, which will decrease the processing time for your aid.
+You can also use your FSA ID to make online corrections to your FAFSA, access your Student Aid Report (SAR), sign the Master Promissory Note for a federal student loan and access your federal student aid records online, including your student loan history information on the National Student Loan Data System (NSLDS).

-Parents of dependent student should also request a PIN.
+Parents of dependent student should also set up an FSA ID.

-The security of your PIN is important because it can be used to:
+The security of your FSA ID is important because it can be used to: